 The wellbeing of business depends on timely upgrades.
 There can be made no so much conspicuous issues as critical improvements which lift up the process to the new level.
 Most often, business owners decide to add an essential piece of functionality and besides to upgrade for many reasons.
-Experienced CTOs and CIOs know that new functionality will match better on the new version, out-of-the-box features will be greatly improved, and security breaches fixed.
+Experienced CTOs and CIOs know that new functionality will match better with the new version, out-of-the-box features will be greatly improved, and security breaches fixed.
 So they make up their mind to migrate to a higher version.

 What is a migration?